LaboratoryForPlayfulComputation/AlpacaMLScratchExtension/README.md

 3. Run the AlpacaML app

 ### Connect AlpacaML and Scratch
-1. In AlpacaML, tap "Connect to a WebRTC device"
+1. In AlpacaML, tap "Connect to Scratch"
-   - The "Signaling Status" should show a green "Connected"
+   - It will show a 4-digit alphanumeric "secret code"
-2. In Scratch, click the "Connect to AlpacaML" block
+2. In Scratch, type that secret code into the "Connect to AlpacaML" block then click it
-3. In AlpacaML, tap "Send answer"
+3. You will see the message "Hi from Scratch!" which confirms the WebRTC connection has been established
-4. You will see the message "Hi from Scratch!" which confirms the WebRTC connection has been established
+   - You can use the "Send a message" button in AlpacaML to test the connection